 Our knitted swimming costumes, with their little legs were a real novelty to us.
 I do wish mine hadn’t been red.
 It was such a cold, grey day I went blue.
 I remember the entire crew were clad in overcoats – even parkers with fur lined hoods.
 Looking back it was silly to have gone ahead with the scene in May.
 Child cruelty.

 The director, Claude Whatham shot the scene using two cameras.
 The continuity would have been impossible otherwise.
-Eddie Collins the Camera Operator had a 16mm camera in the water with us.
+Eddie Collins the camera operator had a 16mm camera in the water with us.
 He was being steadied by another chap in a full wet-suit.
-Fitted neoprene was quite an unusual sight then when divers were known as frogmen.
+Fitted neoprene was quite an unusual sight back then when divers were known as frogmen.

 Suzanna Hamilton, who played Susan, did well but it simply wasn’t possible to pretend we were enjoying ourselves.
 My rictus smile was not convincing.
 Later on in the summer the Lake District became so hot that we begged to be taken swimming in rivers on our day off.
 I wish we had re-shot the scene in July with an underwater camera capturing my pearl diving antics.
 I was a good swimmer.
 I still love snorkelling – but only in warm seas.
 As it was, I had to be extracted from Coniston Water by Eddie’s frogman.
 I’d almost passed out.